DioxusLabs/dioxus/docs/router/src/example/building-a-nest.md

 ```

 Our navbar will be a list of links going between our pages.
 We could always use
-an HTML anchor element but that would cause our page to unnecessarily reload.
+an HTML anchor element but that would cause our page to reload unnecessarily.
-Instead we want to use the `Link` component provided by Dioxus Router.
+Instead we want to use the [`Link`] component provided by Dioxus Router.

-The `Link` is similar to a regular `a` tag.
+The [`Link`] is similar to a regular `a` tag.
 It takes a target (for now a path,
-more on targets later) and an element.
+more on other targets later) and an element.
 Let's add our links

 ```rust,no_run
 # // Hidden lines (like this one) make the documentation tests work.